Kaun Banega Crorepati: Main gameplay

 Additionally, starting in season 4, the contestant would have to answer these questions within a certain amount of time.
 Contestants were allotted 30 seconds to respond up to and including the first threshold question (in 2017, this was increased to 45 seconds).
 The following question up to and including the next threshold contestants were allotted 60 seconds to give their "final answer".
 For the final set of questions (the question following the second threshold) the questions were not timed.
 Using a lifeline paused the timer temporarily until it resolved.
 If the contestant used Flip The Question, the timer would restart from the base value of the question.

-The total number of questions available in the game changed.
+The total number of questions varied over the multiple seasons of the show's run.
 As the number of questions changed, so did the total prize money available.
 In 2017, KBC introduced a jackpot question.
 For the Jackpot Question, the contestants were not allowed to use any of the remaining lifelines.

 In seasons 5 and 6, the contestants had to select a threshold or "Padao" themselves.
-They were allowed to choose any one question on the tree and designate that as a threshold amount.
-Meaning that if they cross the threshold, they were guaranteed that amount of cash winnings.
+They were allowed to choose any one question on the tree and designate that as a threshold amount, meaning that if they cross the threshold, they were guaranteed that amount of cash winnings.
 Getting a question wrong before the Padao is reached would result in zero winnings.